 Why do trucks have air horns?

-The 100 to 110-decibel gadgets are installed by manufacturers to abide by the majority of the state's Department of Transportation vehicle safety standards, which need a horn to be in good working order and with the ability to release a sound that is audible under normal circumstances from a range of not less than 200 feet.
+The 100 to 110-decibel gadgets are installed by manufacturers to abide by the majority of the state's Department of Transportation vehicle safety standards, which require a horn to be in good working order and with the ability to release a sound that is audible under normal circumstances from a range of not less than 200 feet.

-What's Better A Metal Or Plastic Air Horn?
+What's Better: A Metal Or Plastic Air Horn?

 What's the best installation for truck air horns?

-A vital element to take into consideration is if the layout is compatible with your truck.
+A vital element to take into consideration is whether the layout is compatible with your truck.
 For obvious reasons, they may have to be placed under the vehicle, while in other circumstances, they can be installed somewhere much more noticeable, like on the cabin's roof or by the cabin's side.
-It also depends on the number of horns you may have, a single horn may be easier to install than numerous trumpets in an assembly.
+It also depends on the number of horns you may have; a single horn may be easier to install than numerous trumpets in an assembly.